How Much Can You Make Flipping Houses?

 Real estate investing today is extremely popular, even if you're a first-time investor.
 Everyone needs a place to live and, if you choose the right deals, you can see significant profits.

-U.S. home sales are up dramatically year-over-year, so if you invest wisely, you can be assured that a market exists for your investment properties.
+US home sales are trending up, so if you invest wisely, you can be assured that a market exists for your investment properties.

 Investing in flips delivers a relatively rapid return.
 These homes are purchased with the express purpose of improving and selling them, so your cash is not tied up for long periods of time.